leogabac/suisave/README.md

 ## Installation

 > [!NOTE]
-> Up to this point, there is no fancy way of installing and configuring these binaries.
+> Up to this point, there is no fancy way of making a configuration file.

 > [!WARNING]
-> If there is no `~/.config/suisave/config.toml`, nothing will work.
+> You need to manually configure `~/.config/suisave/config.toml`.

 Clone the repository, and change directory to it